majd/ipatool/README.md

 **Will my Apple ID get flagged for using this tool?**

 Maybe, but probably not.
-While this tool communicates with iTunes and the App Store directly, mimicking the behavior of iTunes running on macOS, I cannot guarrantee its safety.
-I recommend using a throwaway Apple ID. **Use this tool your own risk**.
+While this tool communicates with iTunes and the App Store directly, mimicking the behavior of iTunes running on macOS, I cannot guarantee its safety.
+I recommend using a throwaway Apple ID. **Use this tool at your own risk**.

 **Can I use this tool to download paid apps without paying for them?**

 **No**.
-This is is not a piracy tool; you can only download apps that you have previously install on your iOS device.
+This is is not a piracy tool; you can only download apps that you have previously installed on your iOS device.
 This limitation applies to free apps as well.
 Essentially, your account must already have a license for the app you are trying to download.

 **Can I use this tool to sideload unuspported iOS apps on Apple Silicon Macs?**